You’d think it was common sense. Display more hair and beauty products and your clients will be tempted to buy more retail.

 So our brain tells us to stop and we head for the salon door empty-handed.
-It’s easier than making a decision!
+It’s easier than making a buying decision.

-Are you grouping all your shampoos in one large display, making clients feel flustered and confused?
+Are you grouping all your shampoos or moisturisers in one large display, making clients feel flustered and confused?

 Research shows that guidance and recommendation go a long way in helping the client reach a decision when faced with a bewildering choice.

+- Educate your therapists and stylists to give retail advice and make recommendations.
 Only 3% of customers bought jam when the selection was huge.
 But if someone had asked them a few simple questions about their likes and dislikes, then recommended the raspberry jam the percentage who purchased would have dramatically increased.

 So, you see choice isn’t always good, and more choices can actually reduce salon retail sales.